He’s accused of murdering 25 patients. Nurses say he never broke protocol.

 Macioce-Quinn told NBC News that "it's ludicrous to think you're going to convince 38 health care workers to collude to end anyone's life prematurely."

-In announcing policy changes in February, hospital officials called the events "heartbreaking, unacceptable and inconsistent with the values and care processes of Mount Carmel.
-As we work to understand how this happened, we continue to implement meaningful changes to ensure they never happen again."
+In announcing policy changes in February, hospital officials called the events "heartbreaking, unacceptable and inconsistent with the values and care processes of Mount Carmel."

+"As we work to understand how this happened, we continue to implement meaningful changes to ensure they never happen again," they said.

-During his five years at Mount Carmel, Husel had once been named the hospital's "Physician of the Year," the nurses said.
-McNeil, who was a clinical educator at the hospital system, said she was so impressed by Husel's demeanor she used him as an example during her trainings.
+During his five years at Mount Carmel, Husel had once been named the hospital's physician of the year, the nurses said.
+McNeil, who was a clinical educator at the hospital system, said she was so impressed by Husel's demeanor that she used him as an example in training.

-The nurses who worked the night shift with Husel also recalled instances where they said they questioned a medication order made by Husel, and that he would reconsider and make changes they were comfortable with.
+The nurses who worked the night shift with Husel also recalled instances when they questioned medication orders made by Husel, who they said would reconsider and make changes they were comfortable with.

 "He was a man who was invested in good care," McNeil said.
 "He was willing to talk with patients.
 And he didn't just bark an order to nurses or expect them to kowtow and do it."

-While it's unclear whether her sentiment is shared by most others who worked with Husel, at least one former Mount Carmel nurse told The Columbus Dispatch in January that she heard doctors express concern among staff members over the doses Husel was ordering, and she and other nurses had made an informal complaint on that same issue.
+While it's unclear whether her sentiment is shared by most others who worked with Husel, at least one former Mount Carmel nurse told The Columbus Dispatch in January that she heard doctors express concern among staff members over the doses Husel was ordering and that she and other nurses had made an informal complaint on the same issue.

-The nurse, who spoke anonymously out of fear of retaliation and that her career could suffer, also told the newspaper that she would not be comfortable with administering a fentanyl dose to a patient as high as 1,000 micrograms because "I know I'd kill them."
+The nurse, who spoke anonymously out of fear of retaliation and harm to her career, also told the newspaper that she would not be comfortable with administering a fentanyl dose to a patient as high as 1,000 micrograms, because "I know I'd kill them."

-But those nurses in the lawsuit against Mount Carmel said it was important for them to speak out now — precisely because they say they've been "vilified" by the hospital and their long careers have been tarnished.
+But the nurses in the lawsuit against Mount Carmel said it was important for them to speak out now — precisely because, they say, they've been "vilified" by the hospital and their long careers have been tarnished.

-"It's almost like you have the scarlet letter on when people ask you where did you work," Macioce-Quinn said.
+"It's almost like you have the scarlet letter on when people ask you where you did your work," Macioce-Quinn said.

-The nurses in their lawsuit said that if they wanted to remain at Mount Carmel they had to keep silent about their support for Husel and concerns about policy changes, otherwise they would be fired out of retaliation.
-Other nurses resigned due to the pressure, they said.
-The nurses in the lawsuit contend they had exemplary employment reviews up until they were let go; Mount Carmel did not respond to a request about their employment history.
+The nurses said in their lawsuit that if they wanted to remain at Mount Carmel, they had to keep silent about their support for Husel and their concerns about policy changes; otherwise, they would be fired in retaliation.
+Other nurses resigned because of the pressure, they said.
+The nurses in the lawsuit contend that they had exemplary employment reviews up until they were let go; Mount Carmel did not respond to a request about their employment histories.

 Wells, who worked at Mount Carmel for 16 years before she was fired, said her attempts to find a new job soured because employers were wary about her connection to the hospital.
 She added that she's most disappointed that people in the Columbus area might no longer trust doctors or nurses who she believes are doing good work.
 But she has no regrets rallying around Husel.